 Overview of Sheriff’s Citizen's Academy (5 minute WMV)

-Who is eligible to the academy?
+Who is eligible to participate in the academy?

 The Citizen’s Academy is a course specifically designed for citizens who are active in their communities and who wish to learn more about law enforcement in Clark County.